-The City of Hendersonville Water and Sewer Department will be doing some preventative maintenance on water lines over the next month.
+The City of Hendersonville Water and Sewer Department periodically does preventative maintenance on water lines.
 Water mains and fire hydrants throughout the system will be flushed systematically to maintain water quality and fire flow protection for the community.

 Hendersonville Water & Sewer will notify customers of scheduled work using their notification system prior to work being conducted in their area.

 During the actual flushing process, customers in the immediate vicinity of the work may experience pressure fluctuations or discoloration of their water.
 See the Water Line Flushing FAQ sheet for more information.
 (Enjuagar las Tuberías de Agua Preguntas Frecuentes)

 Questions may be directed to Hendersonville Water & Sewer at (828) 697-3073 Monday-Friday 8am-5pm.
 Issues occurring outside of regular business hours can be reported to the after-hours number at (828) 891-7779.